Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/ancient-sovereign-dragon.md

   - name: "Greater Constrict"
     desc: "⬻  4d8+11 (4d8+11) bludgeoning, DC 43 (page 305)"
   - name: "Inspire Envoy"
     desc: "⬺ ([[enchantment]], [[mental]], [[occult]]); __Frequency__ once per day  __Effect__  The dragon chooses a mortal they've [[rules/conditions.md#Observed|observed]] performing an exceptional act and offers their august blessing in exchange for the creature carrying out a specific directive, such as defeating a tyrant or protecting a sacred site.
-If the creature agrees, until its next daily preparations, it gains a +2 status bonus to the dragon's choice of attack rolls, AC, or all of the following: [[Perception]], Will saves, and Charisma-based skill checks.
+If the creature agrees, until its next daily preparations, it gains a +2 status bonus to the dragon's choice of attack rolls, AC, or all of the following: [[compendium/skills.md#Perception|Perception]], Will saves, and Charisma-based skill checks.
 The dragon can [[Dismiss]] this benefit by spending a single action (that has the [[concentrate]] trait), which they're swift to do if the mortal dares to defy the dragon's directive."

 speed: 60 feet, fly 180 feet